vyshnovka/cube-surfer/README.md

 This is a simplified clone of the Cube Surfer game on Unity.

-The idea was to recreate cube stacking algorithm from the original game.
+The idea was to recreate cube stacking mechanics from the original game.
 The spline was created using the *Dreamteck Splines* plugin from Unity Asset Store.

 For now some problems with spline mesh still do exist and the path randomization has not been implemented.